ASU-Chwang/ASU-Chwang.github.io/_news/announcement_2.md

 </div>

 <div class="caption">
-  I am introducing the server room of Mori-Oda lab to the vistors.
+  I am introducing the server room of Mori-Oda lab to the visitors.
 </div>

 ---